 Music in the Somerset Hills

 973-339-7719.
 Seasoned professionals along with amateur musicians present classical concert series Oct.-June at venues throughout Somerset County.
-Opportunities for community musicians to participate include a Community Concert Band, open to ages 14 and older, Somerset Hills Community Chorus, and summer vocal and instrumental camps for grades 3-12.
+Opportunities for community musicians to participate include a Community Concert Band, open to ages 14 and older, Somerset Hills Community Chorus, and summer vocal, instrumental and theater camps for grades 2-12.

 Music on Main Street